openproblems-bio/openproblems/CONTRIBUTING.md

 sample_method(AnnData adata) -> AnnData adata # applies a simple modification that fits the method API
 ```

+`README.md` should contain a description of the task as will be displayed on the website, followed by a description of the task API for dataset/method/metric authors.
+Note: everything after `## API` will be discarded in generating the webpage for the task.

 For adding datasets, methods and metrics, see above.

 ### Adding a new Docker container